 Both U visa and T visa applicants must cooperate with law enforcement.
 T visa applicants must abide by a reasonable request from law enforcement who are investigating and prosecuting human trafficking.
 Some T visa applicants don’t have to cooperate at all.
 An applicant may be exempt from cooperating if they are a minor child or unable to cooperate due to physical or psychological trauma.
 There is no such exception for U visa applicants.
 U visa applicants must obtain a “Certificate of Helpfulness” from a law enforcement agency.

 U visa applicants must show that they sustained “substantial physical or mental abuse” as a result of the qualifying crime.
 T visa applicants do not need to provide documentation of physical or mental abuse.

 Both U and T visas are subject to a cap.
 U visas cap at 10,000.
 T visas cap at 5,000.
 Both visas allow for the application for derivative visas for family members.
 In addition, T and U visa holders may apply for green card status.

 If you want to explore your options under the T and U visa programs, you should consult with an immigration attorney.
 At Serving Immigrants, we have extensive experience in visa applications.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.